AlioptK/DiscoLoL/README.md

 # DiscoLoL
-## A mini project made for those who sometimes want to play without being bothered or distracted.
+## A mini project made for those who sometimes want to tryhard without being bothered/distracted.
 ### With this, you can appear disconnected when playing League of Legends.

 #### Download the executable here : http://bit.ly/DiscoLoL